 In many cases, the words “language” and “communication” are used interchangeably.
-We use either or both of them to mean speaking person to person.
-However, there is a distinct dichotomy between the two terms— language vs. communication.
+However, there is a distinct dichotomy between the two terms — language vs. communication.

-These noises or other interactions communicate, or transfer information of some kind.
-And yet, that is not language communication.
+These noises or other interactions communicate.
+Yet that is not language communication.

 The Definition of Language

 Among people, language is the primary means of communication.
-It is through language communication, spoken or written, that we are able to share our ideas, opinions, views, and emotions with another person.
+It is through language communication, spoken or written, that we can share our ideas, opinions, views, and emotions with another person.

-The purpose of language is making sense of complex and abstract thought.
+The purpose of language is to make sense of complex and abstract thought.
 Various languages are used by people residing in different areas or belonging to different communities.

 Over time, languages have been passed down verbally through generations and eventually reduced to some form of written record.
 Language, as a tool, primarily occurs in auditory channels and is open to dynamic change.